The EIB Climate Chair has received funding from the European Investment Bank.

 Professor Jos Delbeke, PhD in Economics (KU Leuven, Belgium) and former founding Director-General for Climate Action at the European Commission from 2010 until 2018, who is currently responsible for coordinating teaching, training and research activities on climate policy at the STG, was appointed as the EIB Climate Chair in September 2020.

-The STG is developing a programme focusing on effective climate policy design.
-It will focus on concrete policies and is built around the following 4 pillars:
+The EIB Chair focusses on effective climate policy design and is built around the following three pillars:

-- Sustainable Finance deals with the question of how to redirect financial flows towards climate change and environmental sustainability objectives, on the one hand, while ensuring the long-term resilience of the financial sector on the other.
+- Sustainable Finance: the low-carbon transition requires massive investments in new low-carbon equipment.
+This requires smooth access to large sources of finance to create ‘new’ growth, ‘new’ jobs, ‘new’ markets.
+Sustainable Finance is dealing with the question of how to redirect financial flows towards climate change and environmental sustainability objectives, on the one hand, while ensuring the long-term resilience of the financial sector on the other.